rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 {{% pin_it_image "matrix javascript" "img/posts/linear-algebra-matrix-javascript/banner.jpg" "is-src-set" %}}

 When I recently started to dive into the topic of machine learning, I had to relearn all the things I have studied about linear algebra, stochastic and calculus at school and university.
-I took a little refresher on matrix operations (addition, subtraction, multiplication and division) in linear algebra and learned about the different types of matrices again: inverse and transpose matrices, and the identity matrix.
-The article applies those learnings in JavaScript.
+I took a little refresher on matrix operations (addition, subtraction, multiplication and division) in linear algebra and learned about the different types of matrices (inverse matrix, transpose matrix, identity matrix) again.
+The article is a refresher about those things and applies them in JavaScript.
 Furthermore, in the end of the article, there will be a little example to demonstrate why matrices are beneficial for computations in machine learning.
+In addition, you will find a couple of tips on how to express mathematical equations in JavaScript similar to Octave or Matlab.

-{{% chapter_header "Matrix Operations in JavaScript" "matrix-javascript" %}}
+{{% chapter_header "Linear Algebra in JavaScript" "linear-algebra-javascript" %}}

 A matrix is just an array in an array when programming with them.
-In JavaScript they can be simply expressed as:
+In JavaScript, they can be simply expressed as:

 {{< highlight javascript >}}
 const matrix = [